 \item [(2).]
 The dynamical potential of the evolving circular orbits does not change along the geodesic:

 \item [(3).]
-If the geodesics in dynamical spacetime have conserved angular momentum, then for the evolving circular orbit, we have
+If the geodesics in the dynamical spacetime have conserved angular momentum, then for the evolving circular orbit:

-\end{itemize} Using the above conditions and combining the geodesic equations for (\ref{dynamicalmetric}), one can derive the evolution equations for circular orbits in a general dynamical spherically symmetric spacetime.
+\end{itemize} Using the above conditions and the geodesic equations for (\ref{dynamicalmetric}), one can derive the evolution equations for circular orbits in a general dynamical spacetime.
 These results are exactly consistent with those in~\cite{Song:2022fdg,Song:2021ziq}.

-Below, we summarize the steps to derive the evolution equations for circular orbits in dynamical spacetimes: First, regard $r$ as $r(\lambda,t(\lambda))$ to obtain Eqs.(\ref{R1}) and (\ref{R2}), where $r$ is the raidus of the evolving circular orbit.
+The steps to derive the evolution equations for circular orbits in dynamical spacetimes are as follows: First, regard $r$ as $r(\lambda,t(\lambda))$ to obtain Eqs.(\ref{R1}) and (\ref{R2}), where $r$ is the orbital radius.
 Next, substitute Eqs.(\ref{R1}) and (\ref{R2}) into Eq. (\ref{normalization2}) to obtain the dynamical potential.
-Finally, using the above conditions and combining the geodesic equations, one can derive the evolution equations for circular orbits in general dynamical spacetimes.
+Finally, using the above conditions and the geodesic equations, one can derive the evolution equations for evolving circular orbits in general dynamical spacetimes.